-- To ensure shared vision, values, policy and practice is evidence in the culture, environment and education offered. - The school has a culture of safeguarding that supports the effective arrangements for identifying pupils who are of concern as well as at risk of harm. - To increase capacity of class teachers to deliver inclusive quality first teaching with particular regards vulnerable groups. - Develop the capacity of the Trustees to systematically challenge the effective deployment of staff and resources. - Increase capacity of senior leadership team and enable ensuring a climate of trust, motivation and innovation. - Continue to use data analysis effectively to allocate resources and assess the impact of intervention strategies.
-Ensure a culture of excellence for all permeates the Trust. - Demonstrate a commitment to reviewing the impact of our broad and engaging curriculum with a rigorous focus on deep learning (knowledge, understanding and skills) through engaging lessons in a wider range of subjects. - Leaders and managers create a culture of vigilance where pupils feel safe, where children are encouraged to debate and challenge and where discriminatory behaviour is not tolerated.
+- · To ensure shared vision, values, policy and practice is evident in the culture, environment and education offered. - The school has a culture of safeguarding that supports the effective arrangements for identifying pupils who are of concern as well as at risk of harm. - To increase capacity of class teachers to deliver inclusive quality first teaching with particular regard for vulnerable groups. - Develop the capacity of the Trustees to systematically challenge the effective deployment of staff and resources. - Increase capacity of senior leadership team and enable ensuring a climate of trust, motivation and innovation. - Continue to use data analysis effectively to allocate resources and assess the impact of intervention strategies.
+Ensure a culture of excellence for all permeates the Trust. - Demonstrate a commitment to reviewing the impact of our a broad and engaging curriculum with a rigorous focus on deep learning (knowledge, understanding and skills) through engaging lessons in a wide range of subjects. - Leaders and managers create a culture of vigilance where pupils feel safe, where children are encouraged to debate and challenge and where discriminatory behaviour is not tolerated. - Demonstrate a positive culture where staff are supported by leaders. - The PCG/CSDG provision allows the work of the school to meet the needs of the community it serves. - The continued development of the reputation of Feering Primary school resulting in a rise in class numbers improving the long-term viability of the school.